 Edited by Blake Levitt, an award-winning medical and science journalist and former New York Times contributor.
 This book lists different chapters from different authors who contributed to a “Cell Towers Forum: State of the Science/State of the law” environmental conference December 2, 2000.
 This is a classic book with still very valuable information on FCC safety guidelines, legal aspects of the Telecommunications Act, cell tower sitings and case law.
-A good read for anyone interested in the complex issues surrounding cell towers or dealing with fighting cell towers.
-It makes this entire subject much more understandable.
+A good read for anyone interested in the complex issues surrounding cell towers, including opposing cell towers.
+Her book makes this entire subject much more understandable.

 Culture, Privacy, Security

 - World Without Mind: The Existential Threat of Big Tech.
-Franklin Foer.( 2017) Our culture has immersed itself into intoxicatingly convenient technology.
+(2017) Franklin Foer.
+Our culture has immersed itself into intoxicatingly convenient technology.
 We have allowed computers to control the flow of information and inadvertently imperiled ourselves.
 The author argues that with only a few companies controlling most of the services we purchase through the internet we are becoming prey to misinformation along with a sobering lack of security and privacy.
 We are also outsourcing our brains by becoming so dependent on technology.
 Foer deftly exposes the dark side of technology in the age of automation and gives a warning that resistance to this overarching control of our lives is imperative.

 - Irresistible: The Rise of Addictive Technology and the Business of Keeping Us Hooked.
 Adam Alter.
 (2017) This New York Times best selling author and professor of psychology dives into the methods of behavioral addiction and how technology companies have deliberately used this knowledge, engineering this into their products.
 He notes that compared to the 1990’and 2000’s these products are more efficient and more addictive.
 The old hooks of cigarettes, alcohol and drugs are being added to with email hooks, online shopping hooks and Instagram hooks.
 He teaches us why these products are so irresistible, why it is changing human behavior and what we can do to reverse engineer this in our lives in order to find a sane balance.